temujim/python-workouts/04 Android App Store Analysis/README.md

 - [X] Read in Dataset
 - [X] Drop Duplicates
 - [X] Print the total number of apps
-- [ ] Have a look at a random sample of 5 rows
+- [X] Have a look at a random sample of 5 rows

 ## 2. Data cleaning
 The three features that we will be working with most frequently henceforth are `Installs`, `Size`, and `Price`.
 A careful glance of the dataset reveals that some of these columns mandate data cleaning in order to be consumed by code we'll write later.
 Specifically, the presence of special characters (`, $ +`) and letters (`M k`) in the `Installs`, `Size`, and `Price` columns make their conversion to a numerical data type difficult.
 Let's clean by removing these and converting each column to a numeric type.

 **To do**
 - [X] Filter Column Size to show if it contains 'K' or 'M'
+- [X] What are the datypes of the columns
+    - [X] What is the datatype of `Reviews`, convert to float32
+    - [X] What is the dataype of `Rating`, convert to float32
+    - [X] Try converting the price to float32
-- [X] List characters to remove
+- [X] List characters to remove, and cols to clean
 - [X] Loop:
     - [X] Replace each character with an empty String
     - [X] Convert columns to numeric